skye7x/passcount/README.md

 - The Edit screen uses a query param (`/edit/?id=...`) rather than a dynamic route segment (`/edit/[id]`) so it works cleanly with static export without needing `generateStaticParams`.

+IM TO LAZY SO I GENERATED README USING CHATPGPT